sagho0or/Windows-Sandbox-config/final-user-manual-config/readme.md

 3. Refer to the `UserManual.pdf` for detailed setup and usage instructions.

 ## Usage
-Launch the GUI by double-clicking `step5-GUI.ps1`.
-Follow the on-screen prompts to configure and execute the sandbox environment.
+Launch `GenerateSandboxConfig.ps1` by right-clicking on it and selecting 'Run as PowerShell'.
+Follow the on-screen prompts to configure the sandbox environment, which will then be executed automatically

 ## Features
 - **Isolated Execution Environment**: Runs code in a safe, contained setup.